 ORGANIZATIONAL STRUCTURE AND SUPPLY CHAIN

-Founded in 1889, McCormick is a global flavor company that manufactures, markets and distributes spices, seasoning mixes, condiments and other flavorful products to three primary segments of the food industry: retail outlets, food manufacturers and food service businesses.
-McCormick has approximately 11,600 employees worldwide located in 27 countries, with major manufacturing operations in North America, Europe, the Middle East and Africa, and Asia Pacific.
-The company’s business is divided into consumer and industrial segments.
+Founded in 1889, McCormick is a global flavor company that manufactures, markets, and distributes spices, seasoning mixes, condiments, and other flavorful products to three primary segments of the food industry – retail outlets, food manufacturers, and foodservice businesses.
+McCormick has over 12,000 employees worldwide located in approximately 30 countries, with major manufacturing operations in North America, Europe, the Middle East and Africa, and the Asia Pacific.
+The Company’s business is divided into consumer and flavor solutions segments.

-A key part of McCormick’s value chain is the agricultural producers that provide the raw materials for our products.
-The most significant raw materials used in our business are pepper, dairy products, rice, capsicums (red peppers and paprika), onions, garlic and wheat flour.
+A key part of McCormick’s value chain is the agricultural producers that provide the raw materials for the Company’s products.
+The most significant raw materials used in our business are pepper, dairy products, rice, capsicums (red peppers and paprika), onions, garlic, and wheat flour.
 A variety of mechanisms are used to source agricultural raw materials, including joint venture partners and strategic alliances.

 OUR POLICIES AND SUPPLIER CODE OF CONDUCT

 It has always been important that materials used by McCormick in its products are obtained through ethical and fair labor conditions.
 In general, McCormick’s agricultural products are acquired from suppliers who ultimately source raw materials from small individual farms managed by family farmers.
 In all countries where McCormick processes products, products are processed in facilities that comply with existing local laws.
-In McCormick’s processing facilities (foreign and domestic), employees are provided with fair wages, regular working hours and a clean working environment.
+In McCormick’s processing facilities (foreign and domestic), employees are provided with fair wages, regular working hours, and a clean, safe working environment.

-- Compliance with applicable laws, including those pertinent to equal employment opportunities, wages and benefits, and worker and product safety.
+- Compliance with applicable laws, including those pertinent to equal employment opportunities, wages and benefits, and worker and product safety; and

-McCormick seeks to ensure that quality, safety and employment standards are maintained throughout the company’s supply chain and the Ccmpany reviews its supplier base to determine if corrective actions are needed.
+McCormick seeks to ensure that quality, safety, and employment standards are maintained throughout the Company’s supply chain and the Company reviews its supplier base to determine if corrective actions are needed.
 Moreover, McCormick maintains an anonymous hotline staffed by an independent organization for employees to report actual or potential violations of McCormick’s policies and codes of conduct without fear of retaliation.
-McCormick’s efforts so far in aligning with the UK Act requirements include the following:
+McCormick efforts so far in aligning with the UK Act requirements include the following:

-While McCormick’s Supplier Code of Conduct has been in place for several years, the company has designed a risk-based verification process to identify high-risk suppliers and developed an appropriate responsible sourcing audit approach to help ensure that the company’s product suppliers are in compliance with our Code of Conduct.
+While McCormick’s Supplier Code of Conduct has been in place for several years, the Company has designed a risk-based verification process to identify high-risk suppliers and developed an appropriate, responsible sourcing audit approach to help ensure the Company’s product suppliers are in compliance with our Code of Conduct.

-McCormick’s Global Supplier Code of Conduct is designed to be embedded into the company’s procurement practices (and thereby help ensure that such procurement is free from slavery and human trafficking) by:
+McCormick’s Global Supplier Code of Conduct is designed to be embedded into the Company’s procurement practices (and thereby help assure such procurement is free from slavery and human trafficking) by:

 - including references to the Code of Conduct in major request for quotations;